brandonedwin/Furniture-Yard/README.md

 ## 🧰 Technologies Used

-The Furnire-Yard website is built using the following technologies:
+The Furniture-Yard website is built using the following technologies:

 - HTML5
 - CSS3 (Sass/SCSS)